matt-mohn/Mosaic/docs/scoring.md

 # Scoring & Optimization Guide

 This guide covers everything you need to know about `run_chain()` parameters, scoring metrics, and optimization strategies.
-It's a deep dive into how Mosaic evaluates and improves district maps.
+It should be a full explanation of how Mosaic evaluates and improves district maps.

 ## Table of Contents